 An agreement made before marriage between potential spouses is known as a prenup.
 A prenup lists in detail how the couple will handle their property, debt, and other financial matters in case they divorce.

-Before signing a prenup, it is important that the couple seeks the advice of an Illinois divorce lawyer to make sure all the provisions are correctly stated down and comply with the Illinois Uniform Premarital Agreement Act.
+Before signing a prenup, it is important that the couple seeks the advice of a divorce lawyer in Orland Park to make sure all the provisions are correctly stated down and comply with the Illinois Uniform Premarital Agreement Act.
 Once both parties are in agreement, the document is signed and it will serve as a legal basis for the stipulations to be carried out.

 Aside from providing protection to their partner’s assets and business interest, prenup agreements can also detail spousal support as well as non-financial responsibilities.